-Nara should be a prime destination for anyone interested in Japanese history.
-The political and religious heart of ancient Japan, Nara’s shrines and temples are among Japan's oldest.
-Many of these sites have cultivated flowering gardens that enhance the already majestic views of the surrounding area.
+The political and religious heart of ancient Japan is easily accessed from Osaka and Kyoto and has shrines and temples that are among Japan's oldest.
+Many of these sites have cultivated flower gardens that enhance their surroundings.
+Nara Park is home to the famously tame deer wandering freely, and adjacent Todaiji Temple houses the world's largest bronze Buddha statue.
 Important pilgrimage routes run through the Mt.
-Yoshino area, a listed UNESCO World Heritage Site and popular cherry blossom spot.
+Yoshino area, a World Heritage site and stunning cherry blossom spot in the spring.

-You can reach Nara easily from either Osaka or Kyoto, the key transit points for a visit to this venerable city.
-The nearest airports are Itami International Airport and Kansai International Airport, both in Osaka and located approximately an hour and 15 minutes by bus and train, respectively.
+You can reach Nara easily from either Osaka or Kyoto, the key transit points for a visit to the prefecture.
+The nearest airports are Itami International Airport and Kansai International Airport, both located in Osaka Prefecture, approximately an hour and 15 minutes by bus and train.

-The sights at Nara Park and Naramachi are accessible from both JR Nara Station and Kintetsu Line Nara Station.
-A bus will get you to the sites of Heijo-kyo Palace and Horyu-ji Temple, and the Kintetsu line trains go to the ancient towns along the Yamanobe-no-Michi route and access points for the mountain pilgrimage trails toward the border with Wakayama Prefecture.
+The sights at Nara Park and Naramachi are accessible from both Nara Station and Kintetsu Nara Station.
+A bus will get you to the sites of Heijo Palace and Horyuji Temple.
+Kintetsu trains go to the ancient towns along the Yamanobe-no-Michi route and access points for the mountain pilgrimage trails toward the border with Wakayama Prefecture.

 Very thin noodles made from flour and the soft waters of Miwa.
 Somen boils in under two minutes, and is a favorite in...

 Head to Mt.
 Yoshino for the most spectacular cherry blossoms and Mt.
-Katsuragi for azaleas, and climb the symbol of Nara, grass-covered Mt.
+Katsuragi for azaleas.
+Climb grass-covered Mt.
 Wakakusa, which has an ancient tomb dating back to the fifth century.

 Head for the cool, shaded trails of Mt.
-Kasuga, hike through the Mitarai Valley, check out the many summer festivals—including the Tempyo Festival, and Obon at Kasuga Taisha Shrine—and try some chilled somen noodles.
+Kasuga or hike through the Mitarai Valley.
+Check out the many summer festivals—including the Tempyo Festival, and Obon at Kasuga Taisha Shrine—and try some chilled somen noodles.

-Stroll through Isuien Garden.
-Visit mountain shrines and temples such as Ohnoji and Hasedera renowned for their autumn foliage.
-Many museums offer exhibitions of important cultural properties during autumn.
+Stroll through Isuien Garden or visit mountain shrines and temples such as Ohnoji and Hasedera—known for their autumn foliage.
+Many museums have exhibitions of Important Cultural properties during autumn.

-Try snowshoe trekking through the quiet wilderness, slip into an onsen for a soak and a few cups of sake, and celebrate a traditional Japanese New Year at temples and shrines throughout Nara.
+Try snowshoe trekking through the quiet wilderness and then a soak in an onsen.
+Enjoy a few cups of sake and celebrate a traditional Japanese New Year at temples and shrines throughout Nara.